-Pillar 4 of 4 · Updated April 2026
+Pillar 4 of 4 / Updated May 2026

-Commercial Construction Finance & Owner Advisory
+Commercial Construction Finance and Owner Advisory

-The owner’s underwriting playbook — capital stack architecture, construction loans and draw schedules, NOI and yield-on-cost underwriting, cost segregation and bonus depreciation, Section 179D and Opportunity Zones, and the owner advisory roles that protect equity returns from pre-development through stabilization.
+The owner underwriting playbook - capital stack architecture, construction loans and draw schedules, NOI and yield-on-cost underwriting, cost segregation and bonus depreciation, Section 179D and Opportunity Zones, and the owner advisory roles that protect equity returns from pre-development through stabilization.

-Commercial construction finance combines a 3-tier capital stack — senior debt at 60-75% loan-to-cost, mezzanine debt or preferred equity for the gap, and sponsor + LP equity for the balance — funded through a construction loan that converts to permanent at stabilization.
-The owner’s job is to underwrite to a yield-on-cost that exceeds the exit cap rate by a healthy spread.
+Commercial construction finance combines a 3-tier capital stack - senior debt at 60-75% loan-to-cost, mezzanine debt or preferred equity for the gap, and sponsor + LP equity for the balance - funded through a construction loan that converts to permanent at stabilization.
+The owner job is to underwrite to a yield-on-cost that exceeds the exit cap rate by a healthy spread.

 Industrial Yield-on-Cost